solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 ## Summary

-This proposal outlines the process by which engineers will manage upgrades to enshrined Core BPF programs, as well as migrate existing native programs to core BPF.
+This proposal introduces the concept of Core BPF programs: programs which are essential to network operations.
+Currently, these exist as built-in programs known as "native" programs.

-This SIMD also introduces the concept of Core BPF programs: programs which are essential to network operations.
-Currently, these are embedded programs known as "native" programs.
+This SIM also details the process by which existing native programs shall be ported to Core BPF, as well as the process for introducing brand-new Core BPF programs.

 ## Motivation